This site uses javascript. If javascript is disabled in your browser, some functionality may be impaired.

 Kromasil AmyCoat and CelluCoat are stationary phases that are very general, thus provide separation for most racemates.
 These two columns can be used under normal phase, polar mode and reversed phase conditions.
 For reversed phase applications, specific RP columns should be used.
 Kromasil AmyCoat and CelluCoat are based on modified polysaccharides that are adsorbed onto a silica matrix.
 Attention has to be given to the choice of mobile phase solvents in order to avoid desorption of the polysaccharide polymer.

-Best results are often obtained when an aprotic polar modifier is used, e.g. ethers or esters incombination with heptane.
+-- Kromasil TBB and DMB are less wide in their application, but on the other hand, they can be used with any solvent as mobile phase.
+Kromasil TBB shows generally good separations for acidic racemates.
+Kromasil DMB and TBB can be used under normal phase conditions. --> Best results are often obtained when an aprotic polar modifier is used, e.g. ethers or esters incombination with heptane.
 For basic racemates, acidic and basic additives often lead to significant improvements of the peak shape.
 The acidic additive (e.g. formic acid or acetic acid) should be used in excess, e.g. 0.1% acid and 0.05% amine (DEA, or TEA).

 For detailed information concerning our chiral columns, please consult our chiral brochures.